 Your best introduction to Grünerløkka is to walk the river, a favorite pastime for locals and still largely undiscovered by tourists.
 If you’re staying downtown the recommended route starts by taking the tram to Biermannsgate.

-From downtown, take tram line 11 or 12, and then buss 91 from Heimdalsgata to Biermanns gate.
+From downtown, take tram line 11,12 or 18 to Biermanns gate.
 There is road construction in the area, so be sure to check the Ruter travel information page before you go.
 Also be aware of the Covid-19 travel advice from the government.